gojek/courier-android/docs/docs/ConnectionSetup.md

 - **MQTT protocol version** : It can be either VERSION_3_1 or VERSION_3_1_1.

 - **User properties** : Custom user properties appended to the CONNECT packet.

+- **Socket Factory** : Sets the socket factory used to create connections.
+If unset, the **SocketFactory.getDefault** socket factory will be used.
+Set [shouldUseNewSSLFlow](ExperimentConfigs) to true to enable this.

+- **SSL Socket Factory**: Sets the socket factory and trust manager used to secure MQTT connections.
+If unset, the system defaults will be used.
+Set [shouldUseNewSSLFlow](ExperimentConfigs) to true to enable this.

+- **Connection Spec**: Specifies configuration for the socket connection that MQTT traffic travels through.
+This includes the TLS version and cipher suites to use when negotiating a secure connection.
+Set [shouldUseNewSSLFlow](ExperimentConfigs) to true to enable this.

+- **ALPN Protocols**: Configure the alpn protocols used by this client to communicate with MQTT broker.
+Set [shouldUseNewSSLFlow](ExperimentConfigs) to true to enable this.

 [1]: https://github.com/gojek/courier-android/blob/main/mqtt-client/src/main/java/com/gojek/mqtt/client/MqttClient.kt
 [2]: https://github.com/gojek/courier-android/blob/main/mqtt-client/src/main/java/com/gojek/mqtt/model/MqttConnectOptions.kt